 Starting a business is a big decision.
 But running a company always proves to be a little more complicated than most entrepreneurs contemplate.
-According to statistics, 20 percent of startups don’t make it past the first year.
+Eventually, some startups don’t even make it past the first year.

 Unfortunately, the troubles for startups don’t end after a business makes it past the first year.
-After ten years, only less than 40 percent of startups remain standing.
+After four or five years, 45 to 50 percent of startups quit.

-There are several that cause startups to fail, with poor cash flow being one of the most critical.
-A business’ credit rating can make a big difference in access to financing, which can mean the difference between survival and closure.
+Several aspects can cause startups to fail, with poor cash flow being among the most critical.
+A business credit rating can make a big difference in access to financing, which can mean the difference between survival and closure.

 Good creditworthiness can help your business in several ways.
 First, it ensures you will have a better chance of securing financing with lenders.
-Also, lenders look at a business’ creditworthiness when determining interest rates for loans extended to a business.
-Therefore, improving your credit score should be one of your top priorities as a new business.
+Also, lenders look at the creditworthiness of a business when determining interest rates for loans extended to a business.
+So, as a new business owner, understand that pushing your credit score a bit higher should be high on your to-do list.

 1. Pay on Time